sge-network/sge/docs/specs/OrderBook/03_State.md

   OrderBookStatus status = 4;
 }

-// OrderBookStatus is the enum type for the status of the orderbook. enum OrderBookStatus {
+// OrderBookStatus is the enum type for the status of the order book. enum OrderBookStatus {
   // invalid
   ORDER_BOOK_STATUS_UNSPECIFIED = 0;